-The program academic coordinator is responsible for the daily monitoring and orchestration of the didactic phase of the program.
+The program academic manager is responsible for the daily monitoring and orchestration of the didactic phase of the program.
+She is also responsible for the management of program admissions.

 Mrs. McGahey graduated from University of Central Florida with a Bachelor of Arts in Psychology and a Master of Science degree in Industrial/Organizational Psychology.
 She specialized and worked in the corporate/employee wellness field for 10 years.
 During that time, she helped develop the employee wellness programs for corporations in Orlando like Orange County Public Schools and Philip Crosby Associates.
 She then worked as the administrative assistant and athletic director for the middle school program at a private hybrid school in Winter Park, Florida.
-Shawnie also serves alongside her type 1 diabetic daughter as the youth ambassador program chairman, advocate, and volunteer with Juvenile Diabetes Research Foundation Central Florida.
+Shawnie also serves alongside her type 1 diabetic daughter as an advocate and volunteer with Juvenile Diabetes Research Foundation Central Florida.